 This post may contain affiliate links.

-This vegetarian Baked Gnocchi recipe is so quick and tasty.
-A super simple sauce, packed with spinach and tomatoes, is topped with mozzarella cheese for the perfect easy comfort food vegetarian family meal.
+This vegetarian Gnocchi Bake recipe is so quick and satisfying.
+Made with a super simple sauce, it’s packed with spinach and tomatoes and topped with mozzarella for a comforting family friendly meal.

 In need of TLC in a bowl?
 Or a mega quick meal for small people?
 Or a way to eat molten cheese on a Wednesday night?
 This is your new fave dish.